jjvanzon/JJs-Reference-Architecture/Service Architecture.md

 Standard ESB vs Custom ESB
 --------------------------

 There are standard Enterprise Service Bus software packages available.
 Yet, you might choose to build a custom one yourself.
 The concepts are not that hard to implement.
-And generic ESB’s are complex and have a steep learning curve, require training, specialists.
+And generic ESB's are complex and have a steep learning curve, require training, specialists.
 This all while you are going to have to custom program much of the message conversion code yourself anyway, and design your own canonical model, which is basically all of the work.
 Therefore building it yourself seems a viable option.

 ESB Model